 The extra weight of clay and ceramic pots provide stability for tall or top-heavy plants.
 Many people also feel that a good clay or ceramic pot just plain looks better than a plastic pot.
 However, remember that if you water with hard water, a buildup of minerals outside unglazed clay pots can cause unsightly deposits to form.

 Regardless of the pot's material, it must allow good drainage.
 It is very difficult, if not impossible, to grow a cactus or succulent successfully in a pot that lacks drainage holes.
 If you find a pot that is perfect in every respect except for its lack of drainage holes, drill them yourself.

 Styles of pots: If you know the species of cactus or other succulent you have, you can make a better choice as to what style of the pot to keep it in.
-For example, many species of cacti have fibrous roots that remain close to the surface of the soil.
+For example, many cacti species have fibrous roots that remain close to the surface of the soil.
 Such a plant has no use for a narrow, deep pot, a shallow pot with a relatively large diameter would suit it much better.
-Many cacti and succulents, while appearing quite modest above the soil line, have a massive, deep, tuberous root system below the soil, and require a pot suited to that root system.
+While appearing quite modest above the soil line, many cacti and succulents have a massive, deep, tuberous root system below the soil, and require a pot suited to that root system.

 Some people like to use bonsai pots for their plants.
 These pots are often very attractive, and a specimen planted and skillfully staged in such a pot can be a real attention-grabber.
-If you have limited space, be aware that bonsai pots tend to take up a relatively large amount of space, and their price can be a real attention-grabber also.
+If you have limited space, be aware that bonsai pots tend to take up a relatively large amount of space, and their price can also be a real attention-grabber.